 It is about trying to prove to everyone that we are the best, that we can do it better than anyone else.
-It is about proving the naysayers and haters wrong – all those that doubted you when you told them you were going head-to-head with multi-national software corporations that have been around for years and have all the big-name clients.
+It is about proving the naysayers and haters wrong – all those that doubted you when you told them you were going head-to-head with multi-national business intelligence companies that have been around for years and have all the big-name clients.

-But more importantly, it is about building a better product, to solve a problem, not only for the big-name clients, but for everyone.
+But more importantly, it is about building the best BI platform, to solve a problem, not only for the big-name clients but for everyone.
 There is nothing phony about that.
-My previous five attempts at building this product, and the numerous ideas and domain names that I purchased along the years served towards this one purpose.
-They helped me shape what I am and what the product is.
+My previous five attempts at building the best BI platform, and the numerous ideas and domain names that I purchased over the years served towards this one purpose.
+They helped me shape what I am and what our BI platform is today.

 These days, I am focused.
 My work is focused on being the best BI platform ever – not being a “do it all,” “multipurpose tool” like Excel.
 My software does not have a built-in game flight simulator (if you are too young to know about this see youtube.com/watch?v=-gYb5GUs0dM), and it is not meant for business plans, grocery lists, and fancy multi-sheet, macro infested documents that change every day and nobody has access to.

 I have finally answered this question that has chased me around for years.
 I am not phony.
 I just want to do cool stuff that impact people’s lives for the better.
+That was my true inspiration to create the best BI platform on the market.
 I am a coder at heart, and I can do amazing stuff with computers.
 There is nothing phony about that.